ALievre/5ISS_Portfolio/src/data/tabs/smart_devices.md

             </tr>
         </table>
         <p style="text-indent: 2%; margin-left: 2%; text-align: justify;">
             For the Introduction to Sensors skillset, my background in Electronics really helped me understand what was expected of me.
 The cleanroom sessions were well explained so we could understand every step of the process.
 The datasheet was more challenging to write but coming from AE helped me since I already knew how to read a datasheet.
+Teamwork was also a big part of this training and helped me overcome the challenges I faced.
         </p>
         <table style="border-collapse: collapse; border: 1px #56b6c2 solid; text-align: center; margin-left: 2%;">
             <tr>